Kill the Indian, Save the Man: Synopsis

 The book is written in the form of an extended essay divided into several chapters.
 It is titled "Genocide by Any Other Name – American Indian Residential Schools in Context."
 The opening sequence defines Churchill's terms of reference by analyzing the meaning of genocide according to Raphael Lemkin.
-The ECOSOC Genocide Convention – Churchill writes – was ratified in Canada in 1952 and in the US in 1986 with notable objections to changes from nine other signatories.
+The ECOSOC Genocide Convention – Churchill writes – was ratified in Canada in 1952 and in the US in 1986, with notable objections to changes from nine other signatories.
 Both countries remained in violation of the convention in the following decades through the government-sponsored relocation and sterilization programs.

 In the next chapter, Churchill traces the history of the mandatory attendance of Native American children at residential schools as a violation of the convention after it was signed, with its history going back to the 1870s.
 The initiative entailed the physical transfer of children from their families, with the use of force, to receive education in so-called boarding schools.
-Churchill analyzes this as an act of cultural genocide, since the forced assimilationist policies (as school policies) prohibited the use of the students' own languages and their exercise of their own religions or cultural practices.
+Churchill analyzes this as an act of cultural genocide, since the forced assimilationist policies, as school policies, prohibited the use of the students' own languages and their exercise of their own religions or cultural practices.
 Particularly in the early years, the schools were generally run by religious organizations, many of which had already established missions among the Native Americans.
 During the nearly 100-year history of the schools, conditions varied from place to place, yet some former students have also reported positive experiences.

 Families often hid their children, or their cultural identities, in an attempt to keep their children from being kidnapped.
 Trickery and outright government force were used to remove young children from their homes.
 Families were devastated, and once enrolled at school, the children were not allowed to associate with siblings or loved ones back home.
 The stress and trauma for both the Native communities and individual children still haunt the people to this day.
 Children were forced to develop an identity which did not prepare them for life back home in their Native communities from which they came from, nor in the society at large which did not accept Native people as equals.
 These people did not belong anywhere.

-He describes the often terrible conditions within these schools; poor nutrition, a high rate of then-untreatable tuberculosis - which devastated tribal communities, and other infectious diseases which were common during the times; Forced labor, and incidents of physical, sexual and emotional abuse, with Native students suffering a higher rate of mortality than children of their age group in the general population.
-He notes that many graduates have reported being damaged by their experiences and have suffered high rates of alcoholism that continued to be a problem for Native Americans outside of the school experience, as well as suicide.
+He describes the often terrible conditions within these schools.
+Poor nutrition, a high rate of then-untreatable tuberculosis - which devastated tribal communities, and other infectious diseases which were common during the times; Forced labor, and incidents of physical, sexual and emotional abuse, with Native students suffering a higher rate of mortality than children of their age group in the general population.
+He notes that many graduates have reported being damaged by their experiences and have suffered high rates of alcoholism, that continues to be a problem for Native Americans outside of the school experience, as well as suicide.
 Churchill says the former students have transmitted this "trauma to successive generations," contributing to social disintegration among Native American communities.